How to Make the Best Einkorn Cornbread (Cinnamon Honey Butter!)

 How To Make Einkorn Cornbread

 - Begin by preheating oven to 425 degrees.
-Add oil to an 8 inch cast iron skillet and place it in the preheating oven while you prepare the other ingredients.
+Add oil to a 10 inch cast iron skillet and place it in the preheating oven while you prepare the other ingredients.

 - In a large mixing bowl, add the einkorn flour, cornmeal, baking powder, salt, egg, honey, and buttermilk.
 Stir thoroughly to combine.